AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/workfront-modules.md

 #### Create a record (attaching custom forms)

-This action module creates an object, such as a project, task, or issue in `Workfront`, and allows you to add a custom form to the new object.
+This action module creates an object, such as a project, task, or issue in Workfront, and allows you to add a custom form to the new object.
 The module allows you to select which of the object's fields are available in the module.

-You specify the ID of the `record`.
+You specify the ID of the record.

-The module returns the ID of the  `record` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  record and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

-You could use this module, for example, to create a task in `Workfront` when a client adds a new row in a Google Sheets list of tasks that need to be done.
+You could use this module, for example, to create a task in Workfront when a client adds a new row in a Google Sheets list of tasks that need to be done.

 When you are configuring this module, the following fields display.

 Make sure you provide the minimum number of input fields.
-For example, if you want to create an issue, you need to provide a valid parent project ID in the Project ID field to indicate where the issue should live in `Workfront`.
+For example, if you want to create an issue, you need to provide a valid parent project ID in the Project ID field to indicate where the issue should live in Workfront.
 You can use the mapping panel to map this information from another module in your scenario, or you can enter it manually by typing in the name and then selecting it from the list.

 <table>
  <col>